Table of Contents

 value into a monad using return.
 We can extract a value

-from a monad using (>>=) but the function on the right that
+from a monad using (>>=) but the function on the right, which

-can see an unwrapped value has to wrap its own result back up
+can see an unwrapped value, has to wrap its own result back up

 again.